 With a reported production budget of $125 million and A-Lister Cruise in the lead, Universal Studios expected The Mummy to be a big summer blockbuster in the U.S., but the filmed opened to a very weak $32 million USD in its domestic territories.
 Looking at it as objectively as possible, a Mummy reboot is one issue, an aging Cruise another.

-- Star rating: Two-and-a-half stars
+- Star rating: Two

 - Cast: Tom Cruise, Sofia Boutella, Annabelle Wallis, Russell Crowe